spree/spree/guides/content/integration/tutorials/creating_endpoints_tutorial.md

 {"message_id":"518726r84910000001"}```

-### Adding Content to the Message
+## Simple Notification Message

 ***
 The sample files for the following example are available on [Github](https://github.com/spree/hello_endpoint/tree/master/in_stock).
 ***

 The `message_id` is the minimum information an endpoint has to return in a message it passes to the Integrator.
 In the first example above, that's all that was returned.
-Now let's move to passing more interesting information that the Integrator can then act on.
+Now let's move to passing a simple Notification Message in response.

 ***
 For more information about Messages, be sure to read the [Integration Terminology Guide](terminology) thoroughly.